Tidepools are biodiversity hotspots

 Salish Sea biodiversity as seen on Olympic tidepool tours

-Olympic animals identified on a June 5, 2012 in the Salish Sea (Strait of Juan de Fuca)
+Olympic animals identified in June on the Salish Sea (Strait of Juan de Fuca)

 Red Encrusting Sponge, Purple Encrusting Hydrocoral, Giant Green Anemone, Giant Plumose Anemone, Northern Feather Duster Worm, Lined Chiton, Mossy Chiton, Black Katy Chiton, Shield Limpet, Blue Topsnail, Frilled Dogwinkle, Red Nudibranch, Monterey Dorid (nudibranch), California Mussel, Pacific Blue Mussel, Thatched Barnacle, Giant Barnacle, Acorn Barnacle, Goose Barnacle, Shield-backed Kelp Crab, Graceful Kelp Crab, Pygmy Rock Crab, Striped Sun Star, Pacific Blood Star, Mottled Star, Painted Sea Star, Ochre (Purple) Star or Common Sea Star, Sunflower Star, Green Sea Urchin, Purple Sea Urchin, Red Sea Urchin, Orange Sea Cucumber, Compound Tunicate (various species), Tidepool Snailfish, and Tidepool Sculpin.